 Eucalyptus ‘Baby Blue’

-The eucalyptus baby blue is more dense than its silver dollar cousin, with smaller leaves.
+The eucalyptus baby blue is denser than its silver dollar cousin, with smaller leaves.
 Its color changes as it matures and morphs from a smooth blue to a rich green.
 It’s great for adding texture to bouquets and as an accent in floral wreaths.

 The honey bracelet has long stems that are decorated with soft, thin leaves.
 Its thin stem is easily molded into any shape and can be used for just about anything.
 However, it is most frequently used to create flow in floral arrangements because of its long drooping stems.